AGolz/haybox-website/README.md

 # HayBox – Moving and Storage

 Welcome to the repository of the one-page website for the **HayBox** service!
-This project was created to demonstrate moving and storage services — quickly, conveniently, and with a sense of humor.
+This project was created to demonstrate moving and storage services — quickly and conveniently.

 ## About the project